Disease Guide ·Luxating Patella ·2026

 Bilateral Knee Rules

-If one knee luxates, the other often does too.
-Some insurers treat both knees as one condition with one deductible, which saves money.
-Others treat each knee separately with independent deductibles.
-A few may consider the second knee pre-existing once the first is diagnosed.
-Clarify this before surgery.
+If one knee luxates, the other often does.
+Some insurers treat both as one condition with one deductible.
+Others impose separate deductibles.
+Some may mark the second knee pre-existing.
+Clarify before surgery.

 🇺🇸 US Pet Insurance Guide